 Both David and Suzanne have masters degrees, in psychology and community development respectively.
-David owned a small vineyard and winery for 20 yrs, grew up on a farm, and worked as a social worker.
+David owned and developed a vineyard and winery, grew up on a farm, and worked as a social worker with Children's Services.
 Suzanne has been a farmers market manager, worked for the post office, and built the tiny house.
 David has two grown daughters, Suzanne has two grown sons, all of whom live and work elsewhere.
 We both have a wealth of information and experiences, and are happy to share when asked.
 We are sources of information on farming, permaculture, gardening, irrigation, marketing, food preservation, and a variety of other topics, some esoteric.
 Your presence is helpful as we are both in our 60's.
-David needs a shoulder replacement and Suzanne is recovering from recent brain surgery.
 We welcome your help.
 The main house has a large, beautifully remodeled kitchen and great room.

 Práctica de idiomas

 Ayuda en proyectos ecológicos

 Compañía para ancianos

 Proyectos de construcción y bricolaje

 Cuidado de animales

 Whether from the USA or another country, we value, respect and provide an open, receptive and supportive environment for the exchange of culture and knowledge.